What is cosmetic dentistry and how can it improve my smile?

 Things to consider when looking for a cosmetic dentist?

 In order to make sure your dentist is skilled in cosmetic dentistry, the American Academy of Cosmetic Dentistry (AACD) recommends that you ask your dentist for the following items before undergoing treatment:

 Before and after photos

-These photos will allow you to examine the results of other patients being treated by the dentist to make sure his or her work fits your dental needs.
+These photos allow patients to examine the results of previous cosmetic procedures to make sure the work fits your dental needs.